-New York is on PAUSE by order of the Governor.
-Grocery stores, hospitals, transit, pharmacies and other services are operating as essential, all other workers must stay home.
+New York entered Phase 4 of reopening on July 20th.
+Most businesses are operating at reduced capacity, indoor dining remains closed as are gyms, malls and museums.
 Masks are required and people must stay 6 feet apart as much as possible.
 For guidance on this policy, please visit esd.ny.gov.

 Antibody tests are also becoming more widely available.
 While diagnostic tests tell you if you have the virus at the point in time you are tested (and therefore must remain in isolation for 14 days, and help with tracing contacts to prevent spread), antibody tests tell you if you had the virus at some point in the past.
 There is still no conclusive evidence that having had the virus would make you immune, so a positive test shouldn’t change your behavior (i.e. wear a mask and keep your distance still).
 But getting tested can help researchers and policymakers better understand the spread of the virus.
 If you have sufficient antibody levels you could be eligible to donate plasma to help those still struggling against the virus.
 Antibody tests are now available at most urgent care facilities, and the City has set up one site per borough to provide free testing by appointment, visit here to see if you qualify and make an appointment.